How To Lessen the Sting of a Divorce in Missouri

 - Are they familiar with the opposing counsel or judge?

 - How long have they been practicing?

 “This is oftentimes the most important decision you will have to make, and it is no different than getting a serious diagnosis from a doctor,” says Tiffany A. McFarland, of McDowell, Rice, Smith & Buchanan.
 “You want a second opinion.”

 Adds Cook, “You’re putting your whole life in my hands, and you want to make darn sure I’m the right guy.”

 Copy important documents, such as bank and investment statements, and fully disclose all assets and debts.

-“A lot of people just don’t understand that when you’re separating from another person, that means you can’t rely on them anymore for financial support,” says Rachel C. Whitsitt, an attorney at Whitsitt & Whitsitt.
+“A lot of people just don’t understand that when you’re separating from another person, that means you can’t rely on them anymore for financial support,” says Rachel C. Whitsitt, an attorney at Joseph, Hollander & Craft.
 “You can’t rely on using their credit cards anymore.”